feiyin0719/ComposeMarkdown/README.md

 #### 3. Pre-parsed Node Version

-Suitable for cases where you already have parsed CommonMark Nodes.
+Suitable for cases where you already have parsed Nodes.

 ```kotlin
 @Composable